Greek Potato, Tomato, and Zucchini Stew

 and chopped fresh dill

-Add the potatoes and 1/2 cup of water.
+Add the potatoes and 1 cup of water.
 Bring to a rapid simmer, then lower the heat, cover, and cook over medium heat until the potato chunks are about half-done, just to the point when you can pierce them through with a fork.

-Add the zucchini, green beans, tomatoes, and oregano.
-Simmer over low heat for about 20 minutes, or until the vegetables are just tender.
+Add the zucchini and green beans.
+Simmer over low heat for about 20 minutes, or until the vegetables are tender but not overdone.

-Stir in the parsley or parsley/dill combination, then season to taste with salt and pepper.
+Stir in the remaining parsley or parsley/dill combination, then season to taste with salt and pepper.
 Add a bit more water if need be — this should be a thick stew, not too soupy.
 Serve at once.

 NOTE: Unless it’s truly green bean season (midsummer or so), make the dish easy and foolproof with frozen whole organic green beans.
 Tough fresh green beans can break a dish; however, if you have a good, tender batch, by all means use them.